david-walters/Milestone-3-broken/README.md

+## NOTE:

+The updated live version to view the website is on the other repository called Milestone-3-fixed-.
+It was a quick solution to a bug that I encountered.
+The link is at the bottom of this README file.

 # Product Page Challenge - Milestone Project 3

 This is a website that I created which is my third assignment on the Front-End Web Development course with The Learning People.
 The tasks of my assignment were the following;